MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 # Contribution guidelines

 If you’re reading this section, you are probably interested in contributing to the Canonical GTFS Schedule Validator.
 First, thank you for your interest, and welcome to the community!
-This document describes the different ways you can contribute to this project, and what the processes look like.
+This document describes the different ways you can contribute to this project, and what the processes looks like.

 This project is a community effort, and anyone interested in this project can join the community, participate in decision-making and help advance this project in different ways.
 There are many different ways to contribute: sharing your idea for a new feature, improving the documentation, teaching others how to use it, interacting on Pull Requests, helping answer questions, etc. We welcome and value any type of contribution, and yes: you do have something to contribute to this validator!
 If you are not on the [MobilityData Slack](#MobilityData-slack) already, please join the channel #gtfs-validators to introduce yourself and share what area of the project you’re interested in working on.